 KRAKATOA™ is Thinkbox Software's production-proven Volumetric Particle Rendering, Manipulation and Management Toolkit.

-Krakatoa is available in three distinct flavors:
+Krakatoa is available in several distinct flavors:

 - KRAKATOA MX for Autodesk 3ds Max.